breatheco-de/content/src/content/how-to/how-to-exit-python-in-terminal.md

 ---

 In Python there are a few ways to exit the terminal.
-We are choosing the **exit()** method because it doesn't prompt for confirmation and the method name is self explanatory.
+We are going to show you the **exit()** method because it doesn't prompt for confirmation and the method name is self explanatory.

 ```python
 exit()
 ```

-## Using Exit()
+## Exit Python in terminal

 To exit Python on terminal, can be achieved in 3 ways: